 Our ranked list, with the one-sentence verdict on each.

-Fredericksburg's first proper luxury hotel — 105 rooms, four restaurants, and a Main Street address that finally answers Austin and San Antonio.
+Fredericksburg's first full-service luxury hotel, opened January 2025.
+105 rooms, four food-and-drink venues and a spa, a Main Street answer to Austin and San Antonio.

-The most romantic boutique stay in town — twenty-two cottages on five quiet acres, breakfast at the door, a working spa.
+The most romantic boutique stay in town: twenty-two cottages on five wooded acres, breakfast at the door, and a small spa built around couples.

-Adults-only WWII aviation theme on the Gillespie airfield — kitsch executed with conviction and excellent leather chairs.
+Adults-only WWII aviation theme on the Gillespie County airfield, kitsch executed with conviction and very good leather chairs.

-Ninety suites a short walk from Main Street, with creekside cottages — the dependable mid-range when boutique inns are full.
+Ninety suites with an outdoor pool, a spa and creekside cottages a short walk from Main Street, the dependable mid-range pick.

-Locally owned mid-range with indoor pool — the back-up plan during Oktoberfest and Wine & Wildflower Trails.
+A locally owned mid-range with an indoor pool and free breakfast, the back-up plan during Oktoberfest and the Wine & Wildflower Trails.

-A clean, predictable Hilton with a pool and free breakfast — the loyalty-points choice within walking distance of Main.
+A clean, predictable Hilton with a pool and free hot breakfast, the loyalty-points choice within walking distance of Main.

-The value floor in Fredericksburg — a clean room, an outdoor pool, and a parking lot built for trucks.
+The value floor, a clean room, an outdoor pool, and a parking lot built for trucks, sleep cheap and spend it on wine.

 Main Street downtown is the right base for first-time visitors.
 The historic German limestone storefronts run for half a mile, every restaurant is local (a zoning quirk that keeps the chains out), and you can walk between dinner, biergartens, and bed without moving the car.
 Albert Hotel, Hoffman Haus, Magnolia House, Inn on Barons Creek, and Sunday House Inn all sit within or one block of this corridor.
-The US 290 East wine corridor, between Fredericksburg and Johnson City, is where the vineyard inns live — Cottages at Sage Hill, plus a scattering of vineyard-side cottages, deliver the immersive wine country experience but require driving back into town for dinner.
+The US 290 East wine corridor, between Fredericksburg and Johnson City, is where the vineyard inns live, a scattering of vineyard-side cottages, deliver the immersive wine country experience but require driving back into town for dinner.
 The periphery toward Comfort, Luckenbach, and Stonewall is ranch-road country: the LBJ National Historical Park sits this way, and the Sunday afternoon drive past Luckenbach (population 3) is the iconic Hill Country experience.
-The airport area, where the Hangar Hotel sits, is its own small world — five minutes from downtown by car.
+The airport area, where the Hangar Hotel sits, is its own small world, five minutes from downtown by car.

 Hotel prices in Fredericksburg span from roughly $130 a night at the chain end to $400-$800 for a suite at Albert Hotel during peak weekends.
-The boutique inns and B&Bs cluster between $235 and $400 — Hoffman Haus, Magnolia House, and Cottages at Sage Hill all live in this range.
+The boutique inns and B&Bs cluster between $235 and $400, Hoffman Haus and Magnolia House both live in this range.
 Wine country cottages on US 290 typically run $300-$500 with a two-night minimum on weekends.
 Mid-range chain hotels (Hampton Inn, Best Western) sit at $130-$220.
 Expect rates to spike sharply during Oktoberfest weekend (first weekend of October), Wildflower season (late March through April), Crawfish Festival (early May), and any UT or Texas A&M home football weekend that produces an Austin or San Antonio overflow.
 Two-night minimum stays are standard at the boutique inns on weekends year-round.

 Other destinations worth your consideration.